askonomm/lava/README.md

     - author/
       - john.md
   - config.json
-  - layout.mustache
+  - layout.hbs

 ### Site layout

-The site layout of your static website lives inside a [Mustache](https://mustache.github.io/mustache.5.html) template file `layout.mustache` in the root of the resources' directory.
+The site layout of your static website lives inside a [Handlebars](https://handlebarsjs.com) template file `layout.hbs` in the root of the resources' directory.
-That layout file has all the [template data](#template-data) available to it just like all Mustache content files do, and just like all Mustache content files, it also can have any structure you want it to have.
+That layout file has all the [template data](#template-data) available to it just like all Handlebars content files do, and just like all Handlebars content files, it also can have any structure you want it to have.

-You can check out [my own website' layout.mustache](https://github.com/soynomm/nomm.xyz/layout.mustache) for an example use-case.
+You can check out [my own website' layout.hbs](https://github.com/soynomm/nomm.xyz/layout.hbs) for an example use-case.

 ### Content files

 All the content files reside inside the `content` directory.
-There are two types of content files - Markdown ({filename}.md) and Mustache ({filename}.mustache).
+There are two types of content files - Markdown ({filename}.md) and Handlebars ({filename}.hbs).
 Markdown content files are meant for static content, such as blog posts and pages.
-Mustache content files are meant for custom, dynamic pages.
+Handlebars content files are meant for custom, dynamic pages.

 #### Markdown